How Far From A Septic Tank Should I Plant A Apple.Tree? (TOP 5 Tips)

 • Planting fruit trees in a specific region requires careful consideration of the surrounding environment.
 For the best results, Inspectapedia suggests that trees be planted at least as far away from septic systems as the mature tree’s tallest branch.
 The nutrients from the septic leaking, on the other hand, may cause tree roots to extend further than you may imagine.
 To get around this, increase the distance by 25 percent.
 Installation of a root barrier to keep tree roots away from sewage lines is recommended by North Dakota State University, and you should check with tree and septic specialists for further information.

-See also: How Much Does A Septic Tank Drainfield Cost?
+See also: How Often Does Septic Tank Need Pumped Out?
 (Solution found)

 Solutions